AshtonSBradley/VortexDistributions.jl/README.md

 ![](/examples/phase.png)

-and densit at successive zoom levels with vortex location and detected location:
+and density at successive zoom levels with vortex location and detected location:

 ![](/examples/density.png)